WiringPi/WiringPi/documentation/english/functions.md

 ## I2C - Bus

-``wiringPiI2CRawWrite`` and ``wiringPiI2CRawRead`` are the new functions of version 3 with which I2C data can now be sent and read.
-The other writing and reading functions use the SMBUS protocol, which is usually used for I2C chips.
+``wiringPiI2CRawWrite`` and ``wiringPiI2CRawRead`` are the new functions in version 3 that now allow direct sending and reading of I2C data.
+The other write and read functions use the SMBus protocol, which is commonly used with I2C chips.

 ### wiringPiI2CSetup